luandaja/patterns-box/patterns/repository.md

 * Duplication of data access code
 * Complex migration from one data source to another
-* Instead of mocking a whole context, we simply mock the method that is being used.
+* Typically data access code is very repetitive and its concern with low level infrastructure details like opening sql connections and managing sql parameters and transactions.

 ## ⏲When to use it?

-* Most applications need to access data from some data source (or multiple) making them prone to duplicate said data access code.
+* When our application needs to access data from multiple data sources making it prone to duplication of code.
-* Typically data access code is very repetitive and its concern with low level infrastructure details like opening sql connections and managing sql parameters and transactions.
-* Our business layer needs focus on those algorithms that make the business work.
+* When our business layer needs focus on those algorithms that make the business work.
-* We are developing an MVP which we know will change from data source eventually.
+* When we are developing an MVP which we know will change from data source eventually.
-* Improve testability and maintainability.

 ## ⚠When not to use it?

-* We have entities that does not make sense to allow full CRUD operations (Can be easily solved by splitting the interface into three: One for reading, one for updating and one for deleting).
+* When we have entities for which doesn't make sense to allow full CRUD operations (Can be easily solved by splitting the interface into three: One for reading, one for updating and one for deleting).

 ## ‼Common mistakes when implementing